elhodel/SceneSelectionOverlay/README.md

 The Regex evaluation ignores Case.

+The Filter can be inverted by adding a Exclamation Mark '!' at the beginning of the Filter.

 ### File Name Filter
 Regex Filter for the File Name.

 The Regex evaluation ignores Case.

+The Filter can be inverted by adding a Exclamation Mark '!' at the beginning of the Filter.

 ### Ungrouped Scenes Show Option